Tartu, Estonia

 When we asked people about industries and career opportunities in Tartu, they reponded:

 "Foreigners often have jobs in Tartu in a variety of fields, such as teaching, hospitality, IT, and retail.
 Many foreigners also work in the service industry, such as restaurants, cafes, and bars.
-Additionally, there are opportunities for foreigners to work in the healthcare sector, as well as in research and development," wrote one member in Tartu.
+Additionally, there are opportunities for foreigners to work in the healthcare sector, as well as in research and development," wrote a member in Tartu.

 What is life like in Tartu?